EATING DISORDER TREATMENT FOR ALL GENDERS

 TREATMENT COMPONENTS INCLUDE:

-High levels of medical and psychiatric care with 24-hour nursing in the comfort of a home at all of our residential programs
+- High levels of medical and psychiatric oversight with 24-hour nursing in the comfort of a home at all of our residential programs

 Nutrition programming across all of our programs works from the same core foundations of health, freedom from eating disordered behaviors, and developmentally appropriate progression toward self-trust and internally directed eating.
 With this solid foundation, our clients move through the early stages of food relationship repair to the later stages of growth and expansion in a recovered life.

 - Recognition that healthy, recovered people come in all shapes and sizes

 - Recognition that all bodies deserve to be nourished and experience satiety

 - Behavior-focused, rather than weight-focused, philosophies

 - Belief that weight loss attempts and focus are contraindicated for recovery from all eating disorder diagnoses Kitchens that are open and accessible as in a homelike setting; at any time throughout the day, individuals can request and be provided with more food for satiety

 Co-occurring presentations such as substance use disorder and trauma reactions such as PTSD share common causal and maintaining factors with eating disorders that influence treatment and recovery.
 At many of our locations, we integrate specialized programming to address these factors.
 We use the concept of “healthy self” and “disordered self” dialogues as a model for build ing symptom control, self-awareness, and perspective.